There are now 2 possible online modes for units:

 Students are able to (1) describe the structure and understand the functions of macronutrients; (2) describe the three main energy systems; (3) assess aerobic and anaerobic fitness using a series of cycle tests; (4) describe recruitment of muscle fibres during exercise; (5) describe the function of the respiratory system as well as the different lung volumes and capacities; (6) use a spirometer to assess lung capacities and to interpret the results; (7) describe the function of the cardiovascular system; (8) describe the function of the cardiovascular system; (9) assess heart function using a 12-lead electrocardiogram (ECG); and (10) describe the effects of heat.

-- Typically this unit is assessed in the following ways: (1) a practical examination and assessment of an associated contemporary activity; (2) mid-semester examination; and (3) end-of-semester examination.
+- Indicative assessments in this unit are as follows: (1) a practical examination and assessment of an associated contemporary activity; (2) mid-semester examination; and (3) end-of-semester examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)